SHogenboom/ALBA/NOTES/devLogs.md

 ![mockup](../images/mockup.png)

+## User Interface

+The User Interface was based of Rekentuin's UI.
+The general dimensions of the game (1000, 550) will prove useful regardless of the environement in which the game is launched.
+However, Rekentuin has some UI elements which already take up the screen.
+These are the sidebar menu (right) and the display of time/coins (bottom).
+The remaining components of our game have to account for this 'lost' space.

+We currently fill the entire screen with different UI components.
+It's important to note that these will consider the 'outer' borders, actual elements will have to be placed within the containers.
+For easier computations all positions are determined from the top-left corner.

+The elements are mapped out in the `params.js` file and can be visualized on screen with the `showUI()` function.

 ## Styling

 We want a basic styling to show where the game is located on the screen.
 We don't use a fullscreen setup so that it will be easier / more logical to add other elements to the page (e.g., a menu, etc.).